|Questions and Answers

 economic and environmental impacts; preliminary permit review by the Sonoma

 County Permit and Resource Department; federal 501c3 nonprofit status;

 initiation of capital fund raising campaign; a master Plan, initiation of land

 What are the next immediate steps?

-Fund raising for land acquisition, design, permitting, and an EIR.
+land, funding for design, permitting, and an environmental impact

 By contacting CEPEC.